BFCmath/bfcmath.github.io/_posts/2025-6-3-How-Large-Language-Model-Process-Comments.md

 description: Do LLMs even care about comments in code or are they just skipping it?
 author: BFC
 image:
-  path: assets/local/thought_about_research.png
+  path: assets/local/cmt.png
 # render_with_liquid: false
 # toc: false
 comments: true
 ---
 > This post contains many subjective opinions based on my personal research and understandings, so please take it with a grain of salt.

-## Comments in coding
+## Introduction - Comments in coding
 Hey everyone!
 Let’s talk about something we all deal with in coding: comments.
 You know, those little notes we leave in our code—like `# This adds two numbers` —to explain what’s going on.
 For us developers, comments are a lifesaver.
 They help us figure out what a tricky line does, remind us why we wrote something a certain way, and make it easier for others to jump into our projects.
 Without them, code can feel like a puzzle with missing pieces, right?

 But here’s where things get interesting.
 I’ve been playing around with Large Language Models (LLMs) lately—you know, tools like GPT-4 or Grok that help us write and understand code.
 And I’ve noticed something odd.
 Sometimes, when I ask these models to explain my code, they just skip over the comments like they’re not even there.
 Other times, when they’re writing code for me, they add comments without me even asking!
 It got me wondering: what’s going on with LLMs and comments?
 Do they actually get what those `#` lines mean, or are they just doing their own thing?